 Can I use another milk instead of oat milk?

 Yes.
 Unsweetened soy milk works well and adds a bit of extra body.
-Unsweetened almond milk also works, though it’s slightly lighter.
+Unsweetened almond milk also works, though it’s a little lighter.
 You can also use cow's milk if not keeping things vegan.

 Do I need a high-speed blender?